Vishal-V/100-Days-of-ML-Code/README.md

 - Completed the lesson on unsupervised learning (K-Means clustering)
 - Implemented K Means clustering on the Enron dataset
 - Completed the lesson on feature scaling (MinMaxScaler)

+### Day 10 (18-09-18) Bag of words and NLTK
+- Stemming using NLTK(Natural Language Toolkit)
+- Started the lesson on text learning